Lewis County profile

 Learn about Lewis County's unique labor market information and more.

-In April, the not seasonally adjusted unemployment rate decreased from 5.6% to 5.0% and total nonfarm employment increased by 270 jobs since March.
+From May to June, the not seasonally adjusted unemployment rate decreased from 5.3% to 4.5% and total nonfarm employment decreased by 200 jobs.

 Summary